TomWhitwell/TuringMachine/README.md

 - 2 x transistors & resistors removed, replaced by spare 4016 gates used as inverters
 - Compatible with old expanders

+Status:
+- Prototypes on the way
+- Layouts NOT confirmed